 Mr. Watson is a member of the American Bar Association, the State Bar of California and the Los Angeles County Bar Association.

-Obtained numerous defense rulings on behalf of banks and charge card issuers involving claims of embezzlement through check forgery and/or charge card usage, and has authored two articles on the subject.
-Read the article on check forgery.
-Read the article on charge card usage.
+Routinely obtains defense rulings on behalf of banks and charge card issuers involving claims of embezzlement through check forgery and/or charge card usage, and has authored two articles on the subject.

 Obtained a dismissal (affirmed on appeal) following a ruling on an anti-SLAPP motion in favor of a major charge card issuer in a multi-million dollar case where the Court found that the bank’s activity was protected.